meiamsome/graphql-auto-requester-datasource/README.md

 ###  Using A Schema Document

-If you wish to use a Schema Document, you must set the `baseURL` for your service in the constructor, and provide the schema document as a property on the class itself.
+If you wish to use a schema document, you must set the `baseURL` for your service in the constructor and provide the schema document as a property on the class itself:
 ```js
 class SchemaDocumentGraphQLService extends GraphQLAutoRequesterDataSource {
   constructor() {